-The local safety situational analysis was conducted in 12 municipalities.
-The e-course on PVE was developed in collaboration with the Ministry of Interior.
-Moreover, PVE and gender-sensitivity trainings were conducted for 215 police officers (7% women).
+Local safety analysis was conducted in all target communities resulting in the adoption of PVE plans with funds allocations.
+An e-course on PVE was developed in collaboration with the Ministry of Interior.
+PVE and gender-sensitivity trainings were conducted for 215 police officers (7% women).

 Given the recent/current political/peacebuilding/ transition situation/ needs in the country, has the project been/ does it continue to be relevant and well placed to address potential conflict factors/ sources of tensions/ risks to country's sustaining peace progress?
 Please illustrate.
 If project is still ongoing, are any adjustments required?
-(1500 character limit)

-Radicalization and extremism continue to be pertinent in the context of Kyrgyzstan.
+(1500 character limit) Radicalization and extremism continue to be pertinent in the context of Kyrgyzstan.
 Generally, vulnerability of young women and girls is increasing due to lack of education, critical thinking, economic opportunities and the presence of gender stereotypes.
 According to the Ministry of the Interior, in 2005 1.1% of extremist crimes were committed by women.
-By the end of 2017 the figure has increased by 25%.
+By the end of 2017 the figure had increased to 25%.
 The Government has adopted the "State Program on Countering Extremism and Terrorism in the Kyrgyz Republic for 2017-2022" as well as a National Plan on Implementation of the State Program.
-The later contains preventive activities in the communities with engagement of women and youth.
+The latter contains preventive activities in the communities with engagement of women and youth.
 The project activities are in line with the plan and contributes to achievement of its goal.